 Because offices are also a physical expression of our values, Salesforce is committed to integrating green building practices into our real estate strategy, including office design, construction and operations.
 We’re proud that we have achieved or are actively pursuing green building certification in 64 percent of global office spaces and LEED Platinum certification, the highest possible achievement, for three buildings in our San Francisco headquarters.
 Additionally, we have achieved net-zero greenhouse gas emissions as a company, 33 years ahead of our original commitment.

 Equipping our Salesforce Tower with a state-of-the-art water recycling system continues our environmental stewardship and offers a blueprint for how other companies looking to make a positive impact in the world can harness sustainable innovation.

 In Salesforce Tower, wastewater—from sources such as rooftop rainwater collection, cooling towers, showers, sinks, toilets and urinals—will be collected and treated in a centralized water treatment center.
 From there, the recycled water will recirculate through a separate pipe system to serve non-drinkable uses in the Salesforce building, like drip irrigation and toilet flushing.
-The system will reduce the building's drinkable water consumption by 76 percent, saving up to 30,000 gallons of fresh water a day, equivalent to the yearly water consumption of 16,000 San Francisco residents.
+The system will reduce the building's drinkable water consumption, saving up to 30,000 gallons of fresh water a day.

 Climate change impacts every individual, company, city and nation, and the effects weigh the heaviest on the world’s poorest regions, amplifying global inequality.
 Equality is a core value at Salesforce and that’s why we have committed to harnessing our culture of innovation to fight climate change and drive toward equality for all.